 Day 8 – Connemara

-We’re onto week 2 of this Wild Atlantic Way itinerary and this means that we’re making our way further north to the gorgeous Connemara region in County Galway.
+We’re onto week 2 and this means that we’re making our way further north to the gorgeous Connemara region in County Galway.
 There are lots of things to do in Connemara and it’s an absolutely gorgeous place to explore for a short time.

 Begin your time here at Connemara National Park and enjoy one of the many hiking trails you can find here.
 Then, make your way to Kylemore Abbey and take in the sites here.
 Afterwards, you can explore the town of Clifden and then drive the Sky Road, a lovely scenic route.